DeVuDeveloper/hotel/README.md

 - **Multilingual Support:** The application is equipped with Internationalization (i18n) capabilities, ensuring language translations for diverse user bases.
 - **Sleek Styling:** Tailwind CSS is employed to craft a visually appealing and responsive user interface, elevating the overall user experience.

-**Additional Features**
+## Additional Features

-- `Notification and Push Notification Management`: Admin users can send notifications and push notifications to users.
+- **Notification and Push Notification Management:** Admin users can send notifications and push notifications to users.

-- `User-Generated Reviews`: Users can create and submit reviews for hotels.
+- **User-Generated Reviews:** Users can create and submit reviews for hotels.

-- `Chatbot for Support Tickets`: The app includes a chatbot for handling support tickets and user queries.
+- **Chatbot for Support Tickets** The app includes a chatbot for handling support tickets and user queries.

-- `Newsletter Management`: Admins can send newsletters to users.
+- **Newsletter Management:** Admins can send newsletters to users.
+- **Elastic-Search:** Admins can send newsletters to users.(disabled for production)

 ## Installation